Ergodic Theory: Nonsingular Transformations: Orbit theory

 for all $1\le j\le n$.
 A flow built under a constant ceiling function with a funny rank-one \cite{Fer} probability preserving base transformation is AT \cite{CoW}.
 In particular, each ergodic finite measure-preserving flow with a pure point spectrum is AT.

 \begin{theorem}[\cite{CoW}] An ergodic nonsingular transformation is ITPFI if and only if its associated flow is AT. \end{theorem}

 The original proof of this theorem was given in the framework of von Neumann algebras theory.
 A simpler, purely measure theoretical proof was given later in \cite{Haw} (the `only if' part) and \cite{Ham2} (the `if' part).
 It follows from Theorem~\ref{2.12} that every ergodic flow with pure point spectrum is the associated flow of an ITPFI transformation.
-If the point spectrum of $V$ is $\theta\Gamma$, where $\Gamma$ is a subgroup of $\mathbb Q$ and $\theta\in\mathbb R$, then $V$ is the associated flow of an ITPFT$_2$ transformation \cite{HO2}.
+This was refined recently in \cite{BeVa2}: every ergodic flow with a pure point spectrum is the associated flow of an ITPFI$_2$ transformation.
+This fact was proved earlier in \cite{HO2} only for flows whose spectrum is $\theta\Gamma$, where $\Gamma$ is a subgroup of $\mathbb Q$ and $\theta\in\mathbb R$.
+The existence of ITPFI transformations which are not of bounded type was shown in \cite{Kr5}.

+Krieger introduced an invariant for the orbit equivalence, called {\it property A}, and showed that each product odometer satisfies property A. He also constructed an ergodic nonsingular transformation which does not satisfy this property \cite{Kr5}.
+Hence this transformation is not ITPFI.
+Though not every ergodic transformation is orbit equivalent to a nonsingular product odometer, a ``weaker'' form of this statement holds.

 \begin{theorem}[\cite{DoH1}] Each ergodic nonsingular transformation is orbit equivalent to a Markov odometer (see \S\ref{MarkOd}). \end{theorem}